quanghuy0497/Deep-Learning-Specialization/Course 5 - Sequence Models/Readme.md

 #### GloVe word vectors
 - GloVe is another algorithm for learning the word embedding.
 It's the simplest of them.
-  - [[Pennington et al., 2014, GloVe: Global Vectors for Word Representation]](nlp.stanford.edu/pubs/glove.pdf)
+  - Paper: [[Pennington et al., 2014, GloVe: Global Vectors for Word Representation]](nlp.stanford.edu/pubs/glove.pdf)
   - This is not used as much as Word2Vec or skip-gram models, but it has some enthusiasts because of its simplicity.
   - GloVe stands for Global vectors for word representation.
 - Let's use our previous example: _"I want a glass of orange juice to go along with my cereal."_